angarsky/diveintopython/learn/variables/dictionary.md

 ## Dictionary Access in Python

-You can access a dictionary using its keys to retrieve the corresponding values.
+You can get value from dictionary using its keys.
 Here's an example:

 ```python
 # Creating a dictionary